GUIDE Japanese Superfoods Give yourself a nutritional boost with these five Japanese superfoods

 While all citrus fruits are a rich source of vitamin C, yuzu earned its superfood status with levels three times higher than lemons.
 Yuzu also has exceptionally high levels of antioxidants, and a fragrance said to be powerfully mood-boosting and anti-fatigue.

 Most yuzu grows in Kochi Prefecture , so it features heavily in the region's cuisine.
 You can often find the juice as a seasoning and the skin as a garnish.
-One of its most popular uses it as a dipping sauce, mixed with soy sauce and vinegar.
-It's also a popular ingredient in juices for a sour, bitter soft drink or in Kochi's signature yuzu wine, a refreshing tipple for a hot summer day.
+One of its most popular uses it as ponzu mixed with soy sauce and vinegar.
+It's also a popular ingredient in juices for a sour, bitter soft drink or in Kochi's signature yuzu alcohol, a refreshing tipple for a hot summer day.

 Umeboshi–pickled and powerful